jenkinsci/sge-cloud-plugin/README.md

   `SGE_EXECD_PORT` | `64455`
   `SGE_QMASTER_PORT` | `64444`

-There are various other [ways to add Jenkins environment variables](http://stackoverflow.com/questions/5818403/jenkins-hudson-environment-variables/), but the above is one of the most dependable.
+There are various other [ways to add Jenkins environment variables](http://stackoverflow.com/questions/5818403/jenkins-hudson-environment-variables/), but the above method is one of the most dependable.

 The SGE error message: